Medieval > First Barons' War

 - Stage 3: Royalists Storm Lincoln

-The defeat of the Baronial-French forces at Lincoln marked the beginning of the end for Prince Louis’ campaign for the English Crown.
-Many of the rebel Barons were captured in the battle and, due to conciliatory approach taken by William Marshal, many switched allegiance to Henry III.
-Furthermore French reinforcements, under the command of Eustace the Monk, were defeated by Hubert de Burgh at the Battle of Sandwich on 24 August 1217.
-Prince Louis returned to France and the subsequent Treaty of Lambeth (1217) ended the First Baron’s War.
+The Second Battle of Lincoln is arguably one of the most decisive battles in English history as the defeat of the Baronial-French forces marked the beginning of the end for Prince Louis’s campaign for the Crown.
+A belated attempt was made to bring in additional French reinforcements, under the command of Eustace the Monk, but he was defeated by Hubert de Burgh at the Battle of Sandwich on 24 August 1217.
+Prince Louis returned to France and the subsequent Treaty of Lambeth (1217) ended the First Barons’ War.

 Barrett, C.R.B (1896).
 Battles and Battlefields in England.
 London.